 - Travel to high traffic locations that have been recently reviewed by the STAR Committee and involve low-risk activity (such as archival research).

-- A request that is a renewal of a prior approval (unless conditions have changed – for example, issuance of a CDC travel warning or elevation from a Department of State travel advisory from level three to level four).
+- A request that is a renewal of a prior approval (unless conditions have changed – for example, issuance of a CDC travel health notice or elevation from a Department of State travel advisory from level three to level four).

 - Individuals or groups proposing study abroad or university-related international activities in a country with an overall travel advisory of level one or level two, which contains level three or level four regions, but who do not plan to travel to or through the level three or level four areas.